NJUBroccoli/njubroccoli.github.io/en-us/index.md

 ### Student Affairs

+- Director of General Affair Center, Social Practice Department, Nanjing University Committee of the Communist Youth League (from Oct.
+2021)
 - Vice Minister of Organization Department, Research Association on Development of Student Grass-roots Work, Nanjing University (from Sep.
 2021)
 - Vice President, Graduate Union of Department of Computer Science and Technology, Nanjing University (from Jun.
 2021)
 - Key Member of Organization Department, Research Association on Development of Student Grass-roots Work, Nanjing University (from Mar.
 2021 to Sep.
 2021)